-I am a relatively new Ham, KM4NOU, and I picked up this interest as a retirement hobby.
+I picked up Ham radio as a retirement hobby, having never been licensed before.
+Even tho I was an Eagle Scout and learned morse code, I was not that eager to study and practice morse to take the test…but then the FCC dropped that requirement!
 I got interested at scout camp in 2015 and decided to take the test, which with the help of HamTestOnline I passed with flying colors.
 OK, I missed one question on the Technician exam…probably was going too fast 😉 .
 I then took and passed the General exam in January 2016, again with the help of HamTestOnline, so now I’m good to go with VHF/UHF or HF.

 I have a Yaesu FT-7900 in my truck, that works well for mobile VHF/UHF.
 I also have some handheld (HT) radios: a couple of Baofeng UV-5R’s and a Kenwood TH-D72.
 The TH-D72 does APRS, which is quite interesting (look for KM4NOU-9 on aprs.fi).
-When I’m in Chapel Hill, I usually monitor and participate on the Durham TV Hill 2M repeater and the OCRA 442.15 repeater; when at Emerald Isle, I’m monitoring and participating on the Newport 2M repeater.
+When at home in Emerald Isle, I’m monitoring and participating on the Newport 2M repeater.
 Additionally, I have Voice Alert configured on the APRS channel with CTSS-100 (see configuration info from Bob Bruninga here), so I will receive a ping if we are in simplex range, and can take a voice call on 144.39Mhz.

 Otherwise, ping me by email at firstname.lastname@example.org.